 Kids love presents so, rather than buying them the latest computer game or toy for their birthday, give gifts that promote physical activity and perhaps push them towards a new hobby.
 Think rollerblades, ice skates and footballs.
 If they have their heart set on modern technology capitalise on games that encourage movement such as the Nintendo Wii.

-As cliche, as it may sound a healthy body really, does a healthy mind.
-Exercise and sport aren’t just good for your child’s health but are likely to reap rewards when it comes to their academic performance too.
+As cliche as it may sound a healthy body really, does have a healthy mind.
+When answering the question of how to motivate your child to exercise, you are likely to reap rewards when it comes to their academic performance too.

 In a world where convenience is king, everyone is becoming increasingly sedentary which isn’t good for mental or physical health.
 It’s our duty as parents to play an active role in encouraging children to get moving.
 But it doesn’t all have to be serious, exercise and sport should be fun so it’s also up to us to foster a love for these activities in our kid’s minds so eventually, they’ll want to stay active of their own accord.